Planet of the Daleks: Production

 The story was originally commissioned as Planet of the Daleks, but during production it briefly changed to Destination: Daleks.
 Episodes 2 & 4 do not feature a reprise of the previous episode's cliffhanger ending, while the reprises in Episodes 3 and 5 are re-performances.
 Though this latter technique was commonplace in 1960s episodes, by this time in the programme's history it was an approach almost never used.

 The Dalek Supreme in this story was a modified prop from the film Daleks' Invasion Earth 2150 A.D.
 (1966) that had been given to Terry Nation.
 Its eyestalk has been replaced with a conventional torch, which flashes when it speaks.

+The serial was mostly filmed on studio sets at Ealing Studios and BBC Television Centre in London.
+Location filming took place for exterior scenes on Spiridon at Beachfields Quarry in Redhill, Surrey (also used in the preceding serial, Frontier in Space).

 For many years Episode 3 of the serial existed in the BBC Archives only as a black-and-white 16mm telerecording, as the 625-line colour PAL transmission master videotape for that episode was wiped for reuse by the BBC in 1976.
 Episode 3 was restored to full colour in 2008, using a combination of computer colourisation by Legend Films with software developed by the Colour Recovery Working Group.
 This version was released on DVD in 2009.
 The colour masters for the other five episodes are still extant.